 • Articles that address fields outside of the human sciences without considering the implications of the argument for the history of the human sciences.

-	The Editors are: Professor Felicity Callard, Durham University, [Editor-in-Chief], Dr Rhodri Hayward (Queen Mary University of London), Dr Angus Nicholls (Queen Mary University of London) and Dr Chris Renwick (University of York).
-Dr Chris Millard (University of Sheffield) is the Book Reviews Editor and Dr Des Fitzgerald (Cardiff University) is the Web and Social Media Editor of the journal’s para-site Histhum.com.
+The Editors are: Professor Felicity Callard, Birkbeck, University of London, [Editor-in-Chief], Dr Rhodri Hayward (Queen Mary University of London), Dr Chris Millard (University of Sheffield), Dr Amanda Rees (University of York), and Dr Chris Renwick (University of York).
+Dr Sarah Marks (Birkbeck, University of London) is the Book Reviews Editor and Dr Des Fitzgerald (Cardiff University) is the Web and Social Media Editor of the journal's para-site Histhum.com

 The editors come from a range of disciplines - geography, history, German/ comparative literature, sociology - and all have strong cross-disciplinary interests.
 They continue the journal's rigorous interdisciplinary investigation of the human condition.
 Their incoming editorials can be read here and here.

 The journal provides comprehensive coverage of a range of themes across the human sciences.
 Special issues and sections have been devoted to:

 Knowing Savagery: Humanity in the Circuits of Colonial Knowledge

 The Future of the History of the Human Sciences

 The Total Archive: Data, Subjectivity, Universality

 Psychopathological Fringes: Knowledge Making and Boundary Work in 20th Century Psychiatry

 Psychology and its Publics